mprovost/NFStash/md/nfsping.md

 dumpy : 1.96 0.11 0.12 0.16 0.18
 ```

 Missed responses are indicated with a dash (-) in the summary output.
-This form uses more memory since it stores all of the results.
-In all other forms memory is allocated during startup so there should be no increase in memory consumption once running.
-The `-C` format is compatible with fping's output so it can be easily used with Tobi Oetiker's [Smokeping](http://oss.oetiker.ch/smokeping/) to produce graphs of response times.
+The fping form uses more memory since it stores all of the results.
+The `-C` format is compatible with fping's output so it can be easily used with Tobi Oetiker's [Smokeping](http://oss.oetiker.ch/smokeping/) to produce latency graphs.
 There is a module for NFSPing in the standard Smokeping distribution or in the Smokeping subdirectory of the NFSping source.

 To only show the summary line, use the `-q` (quiet) option.